cycle/docs/annotated/relations.md

 Option      | Value  | Comment
 ---         | ---    | ----
-cascade     | bool   | Automatically save related data with source entity, defaults to `true` nullable    | bool   | Defines if the relation can be nullable (child can have no parent), defaults to `true` innerKey    | string | Inner key in source entity, defaults to `{relationName}_{outerKey}` outerKey    | string | Outer key in the related entity, by default primary key fkCreate    | bool   | Set to true to automatically create FK on innerKey, defaults to `true` fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action, defaults to `CASCADE` indexCreate | bool   | Create an index on innerKey, defaults to `true`
+cascade     | bool   | Automatically save related data with source entity.
+Defaults to `true` nullable    | bool   | Defines if the relation can be nullable (child can have no parent).
+Defaults to `true` innerKey    | string | Inner key in source entity.
+Defaults to `{relationName}_{outerKey}` outerKey    | string | Outer key in the related entity.
+Defaults to its primary key fkCreate    | bool   | Set to true to automatically create FK on innerKey.
+Defaults to `true` fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action.
+Defaults to `CASCADE` indexCreate | bool   | Create an index on innerKey.
+Defaults to `true`

 ## RefersTo
-The RefersTo relation is similar to BelongsTo relation but must be used to establish **multiple relations** to the same entity (or in case of **cyclic** relation).
+The RefersTo relation is similar to the BelongsTo relation, but must be used to establish **multiple relations** to the same entity (or in case of a **cyclic** relation).
 The most common example is the ability to store the last post posted by the user.

 ```php
 /** @Entity */